OmarMiniesy/Notes/Windows/Active Directory/Trees, Forests, and Trusts.md

 ---
 ### Trees

-This is used to join domains that share the same namespace.
-- For example, 2 subdomains of a single parent domain.

-Here, the 2 subdomains will be the child nodes of the parent domain in the Tree structure.
+A group of one or more *Domains* that have the same namespace, that is, all the domains that are subdomains of a single domain.
+- Domains and subdomains in the Tree share a parent-child *trust relationship*.

+All domains in a tree share a standard *Global Catalog* which contains all information about objects that belong to the tree.

 ---
 ### Forests

-In the case of domains with different namespaces, there will be different _Trees_ present.
-- Combining these trees with different namespaces creates a _Forest_.
+A forest is a collection of [[Active Directory]] *trees*
+- It is the biggest container in AD, and it can contain one or multiple domains.
+- Forests can have *trust relationships* with other forests.

 ---
 ### Trust Relationships